Static thresholds for metric events

 For example, you can use a static threshold to set a limit for total memory usage by a well-known process.
 In this case, a static threshold is superior to an adaptive threshold because if memory consumption slowly grows over time, the adaptive threshold simply changes with it, raising no problems and eventually leading to a hidden memory leak.

 In the illustrations below, memory consumption steadily increases over 30 days.
-A statically defined threshold of 40 MB will catch the process's abnormal behavior, while an adaptive baseline will increase along with the metric value.
+A statically defined threshold of 40 MB will catch the process's abnormal behavior, while an adaptive threshold will increase along with the metric value.

-Apart from the threshold value, you can also specify how often the threshold must be violated within a sliding window of time to raise an event (violations don't have to be successive).
+Apart from the threshold value, you can also specify how often the threshold must be violated within a sliding time window to raise an event (violations don't have to be successive).
 It helps you to avoid alerting too aggressively on single threshold violations.
 You can set a sliding window of up to 60 minutes.